 Explore Vancouver's diverse neighborhoods, ranging from trendy Yaletown to dynamic Gastown to Granville Island with its farmer's market, where more than 150 vendors vie for your attention with sourdough baguettes, homemade goat cheese, spicy sausages and crisp apples.
 If you're in the mood for fine dining, indulge in fresh regional seafood, a Vancouver specialty, at one of the city's first-rate local restaurants.

 A Diverse LandscapeYou're hiking along a wide, bark-mulched trail through an old-growth forest of towering Western red cedar, Douglas fir and Western hemlock trees.
 Salmonberry, huckleberry and Alaskan blueberries grow together in luxurious tangles.
 A raccoon ambles by, giving you an inquisitive look.
 A goose honks in the distance.
-You stop and ask, “Wait—am I really in a city?”
-That question is answered when you emerge from Stanley Park to the bustling Georgia Street.
+You stop and ask, “Waita minute—am I really in a city?”
+That question is answered a few minutes later when you emerge from Stanley Park to the hustle and bustle of Georgia Street.

 There's no denying the beauty of Vancouver's natural setting.
 Vistas of green coastal mountains and the shimmering waters of the Strait of Georgia were tailor-made to grace a travel postcard.
-And downtown is a marvel: skyscrapers, human hubbub and quiet, tree-lined residential streets all coexist harmoniously in one tightly packed cityscape.
+And downtown is a marvel: skyscrapers, human hubbub and quiet, tree-lined residential streets all coexisting harmoniously in one tightly packed urban cityscape.
+If that pocket description sounds a bit like San Francisco, it's an apt comparison, but there really is no place like Vancouver.

 No doubt the southwestern British Columbia wilderness impressed Capt.
 George Vancouver.
-An officer in the British Royal Navy, he sailed into Burrard Inlet on June 13, 1792, while searching for the Northwest Passage.
+An officer in the British Royal Navy, he sailed into Burrard Inlet on June 13, 1792, while searching for the Northwest Passage, the sea route that connects the Atlantic and Pacific oceans.
 Vancouver named the inlet after his friend Sir Harry Burrard, a member of Parliament, but lent his own moniker to the city and the large island that lies between the mainland and the Pacific.

-Vancouver was incorporated in 1886, quite a young city given its present status.
-A Canadian Pacific Railway passenger train arrived in 1887, showering spectators with soot and cinders.
-By the 1890s transpacific shipping inaugurated the city as a major world port.
+Vancouver was incorporated in 1886, quite a young city given its present-day status.
+A Canadian Pacific Railway passenger train arrived the following year, showering spectators with soot and cinders.
+By the 1890s transpacific shipping inaugurated the city as a major world port, and the future was looking rosy indeed.

 Vancouverites represent a melting pot of nationalities.
 The original inhabitants of coastal British Columbia were the Northwestern peoples, and their descendants live in urban areas and in reserve communities within ancestral territories.
 Diversity is the keynote, whether preserved in street names like Barclay and Granville, or in neighborhoods like Little Italy or the East Indian community.